Debiased Orthogonal Boundary-Driven Efficient Noise Mitigation

-To tackle these challenges, we use an external estimator to assess the noise level of each sample, ensuring a model-agnostic approach.
-This estimator adjusts the training loss by reducing the influence of noisy samples, driving their weights toward zero.
-Furthermore, multimodal pre-trained models have demonstrated remarkable task transferability due to their strong semantic capabilities.
-For instance, CLIP~\citep{CLIP} unifies the paradigms of image-text retrieval and image classification through a shared embedding space (see Figure.~\ref{fig1:task}).
-It converts category labels into sentences, maps them into the shared embedding space, and then calculates the cosine similarity with the image representation to perform image classification.
-Inspired by this, we leverage multimodal pre-trained models as estimators and apply the shared embedding space to enable task transfer.
+To tackle these challenges, we use an external estimator to assess the noise level of each sample, ensuring the target model-agnostic.
+This estimator reduces the influence of noisy samples by reducing their weights of training loss closer to zero.
+We leverage multimodal pre-trained models as the estimator due to their revealed strong semantic capabilities and task transferability.
+For instance, CLIP~\cite{CLIP} unifies the paradigms of image-text retrieval and image classification through a shared embedding space (see Figure.~\ref{fig1:task}).
+It converts category labels into sentences and then calculates the cosine similarity with the image representation to perform image classification.
 In this case, only one additional inference process is required for each sample, significantly reducing the computational overhead compared to performing an extra backward pass.

-Nonetheless, this paradigm introduces a new challenge: how to accurately identify noise based solely on cosine similarity scores generated by estimators.
-An ideal solution is to find a decision boundary that separates clean samples from noise and accurately handles overlapping samples near the boundary.
-Existing methods~\citep{NCR, DECL, dividemix, NPC} typically attempt to build this boundary within the loss space, an isotropic space with uniform distribution, which creates only a narrow gap between noisy and clean samples.
-Moreover, the coarse handling of overlaps by integrating multi-model predictions often results in an unstable decision boundary.
-In contrast, the shared embedding space of pre-trained models is a high-dimensional, anisotropic space with an imbalanced distribution.
+Nonetheless, this paradigm introduces a new challenge: how to accurately identify noise based solely on cosine similarity scores inferred by estimators.
+An ideal solution is to find a decision boundary in cosine space that can separate clean and noisy samples.
+Existing methods~\citep{NCR, dividemix, CLIPCleaner, NPC} typically attempt to build this boundary within the loss space, an isotropic space with uniform distribution, which creates only a narrow gap between noisy and clean samples.
+More critically, the coarse handling of overlaps by integrating multi-model predictions often results in an unstable decision boundary.
+In contrast, the shared embedding space of pre-trained models is a high-dimensional space, \lh{and its corresponding cosine similarity space is an} anisotropic space with the non-uniform distribution.
 Thus, a consideration is whether the properties of imbalanced anisotropic space can help to identify a more precise and robust decision boundary.